lucidrains/holodeck-pytorch/README.md

-# holodeck-pytorch
+## Holodeck - Pytorch (wip)

-Implementation of a holodeck, written in Pytorch
+Implementation of a holodeck, written in Pytorch.